NukolLodda/Flopcraft/README.md

 And I will especially not be porting Modussy to Bedrock as I'm pretty certain that not only does Bedrock have a safeguard against modding, but also that Bedrock is written in a language I am currently unfamiliar with.
-However, if any of you reading this have a thorough understanding of Java and Minecraft code and you are up for the task, Modussy's source code is open source and you are all free to port Modussy to older versions of Minecraft.
+However, if any of you reading this have a thorough understanding of Java and Minecraft code and you are up for the task, I give you full permission to fork this project and port Modussy to older versions of Minecraft.
 This applies to you C++ people versed in Bedrock code.

 For anyone asking me to port Modussy to fabric, I will be doing that at some point, however, like adding